What is the section 8 process and section 8 notices?

 Ground 13

-Ground 13 can be used as a ground for repossession if the tenant, or anyone living with them, has damaged the property.
+Ground 13 can be used as a ground for repossession if the tenant, or anyone living with them, has damaged the property, and it carries a two-week notice period.
 Damage to property includes damage to any common areas to which the tenant has access in the building in which their property is located.

-For more information on the different grounds for possession, including applicable notice periods, read Section 8 grounds for possession.
+For more information on the different grounds for possession, including applicable notice periods, read Grounds for eviction and possession.

 How to make a section 8 notice